-As at 30 June 2021, the Group has unutilised tax losses and capital allowance of approximately \$100,000 (2020: \$Nil) and \$25,000 (2020: \$Nil) respectively that are available to offset against future taxable profits of the Group, subject to the agreement of the tax authority and compliance with certain provisions of the tax legislation.
+As at 30 June 2022, the Group has unutilised tax losses of approximately \$235,000 (2021: \$125,000) and other deductible temporary differences of \$100,000 (2021: \$20,000) that are available to offset against future taxable profits of the Group, subject to the agreement of the tax authority and compliance with certain provisions of the tax legislation.
+No deferred tax asset has been recognised on these tax losses and other deductible temporary differences as there is no certainty that there will be sufficient future taxable profits to realise these future benefits.

-Earnings per share 30.
+28. Earnings per share